censorship-event-detection/acsac-censorship-event-detection/README.md

 python3 framework.py
 ```
 - The results will be output to csv files and stored in `/results`.
-- After running `framework.py`, `Signal_Figures.ipynb` can also be run in a Jupyter notebook environment.
+- After running `framework.py` to generate the result files, run `Signal_Figures.ipynb` in a Jupyter notebook environment.